wschultz/coins/README.md

 ** This is a short script that totals up all your USD from LTC/ETH/BTC from your GDAX account. **

-You'll to do the following files:
+You'll need to do the following, keep in mine credentials.py doesn't exist and needs to be created with your api info:

 ```
 git clone https://github.com/wschultz/coins.git